MaterializeInc/materialize/ci/test/lint-deps/README.md

 ### Specifics for `jemalloc`

 We enable `jemalloc` by default on all non-mac platforms, unless `--no-default-features` is enabled.
-In this case, `jemalloc` should be disabled on all platforms.
-To quickly determine the validity of changes, check that only the file `x86_64-unknown-linux-gnu-default` mentions the `tikv-jemallocator` dependency, and all others don't.
+However, because of cargo limitations, its built on macos as well.